spcf-coMeLex/.github/README.md

-This organization was created for IRCITE 2024 - Hackathon Challenge and may be used for future collaborations on other projects.
+> This organization was created for the IRCITE 2024 - Hackathon Challenge and may be used for future collaborations on other projects.

-Members:
+## Members:
 - Mel Mathew Palaña
 - Alexander John Cammaddo